pagkly/Zed/Investopedia3/The Kyoto Protocol.md

 The Kyoto Protocol mandated that industrialized nations cut their greenhouse gas emissions at a time when the threat of global warming was growing rapidly.
 The Protocol was linked to the United Nations Framework Convention on Climate Change (UNFCCC).
 It was adopted in Kyoto, Japan on December 11, 1997, and became international law on February 16, 2005.1

-Countries that ratified the Kyoto Protocol were assigned maximum carbon emission levels for specific periods and participated in [carbon credit trading](https://www.investopedia.com/terms/c/carbontrade.asp).
+Countries that ratified the Kyoto Protocol were assigned maximum carbon emission levels for specific periods and participated in [[carbon credit trading]](https://www.investopedia.com/terms/c/carbontrade.asp).
 If a country emitted more than its assigned limit, then it would be penalized by receiving a lower emissions limit in the following period.

 ### Major Tenets

-Developed, industrialized countries made a promise under the Kyoto Protocol to reduce their annual [hydrocarbon](https://www.investopedia.com/terms/h/hydrocarbon.asp) emissions by an average of 5.2% by the year 2012.
+Developed, industrialized countries made a promise under the Kyoto Protocol to reduce their annual [[hydrocarbon]](https://www.investopedia.com/terms/h/hydrocarbon.asp) emissions by an average of 5.2% by the year 2012.
 This number would represent about 29% of the world's total greenhouse gas emissions.
 Targets, though, depended on the individual country.
 This meant each nation had a different target to meet by that year.
-Members of the [European Union](https://www.investopedia.com/terms/e/european-community.asp) (EU) pledged to cut emissions by 8% while the U.S. and Canada promised to reduce their emissions by 7% and 6% respectively by 2012.2
+Members of the [[European Union]](https://www.investopedia.com/terms/e/european-community.asp) (EU) pledged to cut emissions by 8% while the U.S. and Canada promised to reduce their emissions by 7% and 6% respectively by 2012.2

 ### Responsibilities of Developed Versus Developing Nations

-The Kyoto Protocol recognized that developed countries are principally responsible for the current high levels of [GHG emissions](https://www.investopedia.com/articles/markets/030816/top-4-oil-companies-protect-environment-xom-sun.asp) in the atmosphere as a result of more than 150 years of industrial activity.
+The Kyoto Protocol recognized that developed countries are principally responsible for the current high levels of [[GHG emissions]](https://www.investopedia.com/articles/markets/030816/top-4-oil-companies-protect-environment-xom-sun.asp) in the atmosphere as a result of more than 150 years of industrial activity.
 As such, the protocol placed a heavier burden on developed nations than less-developed nations.

 The Kyoto Protocol mandated that 37 industrialized nations plus the EU cut their GHG emissions.
 Developing nations were asked to comply voluntarily, and more than 100 developing countries, including China and India, were exempted from the Kyoto agreement altogether.